johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    ```bash
    sudo mdatp diagnostic hot-event-sources files
    ```
-The output of which will look similar to the following on the console (this is just a snippet of the entire output).
-Here, the first row is the count (frequency of occurrence) and the second is the file path.;
+The output looks similar to the following on the console (this is just a snippet of the entire output).
+Here, the first row shows the count (frequency of occurrence) and the second shows the file path.
    ```console
    Total Events: 11179 Time: 12s.
 Throughput: 75.3333 events/sec.
    =========== Top 684 Hot Event Sources ===========